-- 1. Under the end-use procedure, goods may be released for free circulation under a duty exemption or at a reduced rate of duty that is provided in Union legislation on condition that the importer assigns the goods to a specific use. - 2.
-The conditions for placing goods under the end-use procedure shall be the following:
+- Under the end-use procedure, goods may be released for free circulation under a duty exemption or at a reduced rate of duty that is provided in Union legislation on condition that the importer assigns the goods to a specific use. - 2.
+The conditions for placing goods under the end-use procedure shall be the following: - (a) where required, an authorisation has been granted in accordance with Article 102; - (b) the minimum data has been provided or made available to customs, which must include at least the importer responsible for the goods, the seller, the buyer, the manufacturer, the product supplier where this is different from the manufacturer, the responsible economic operator in the Union pursuant to Article 4 of Regulation (EU)

-- (a) where required, an authorisation has been granted in accordance with Article 102; - (b) the minimum data has been provided or made available to customs, which must include at least the importer responsible for the goods, the seller, the buyer, the manufacturer, the product supplier where this is different from the manufacturer, the responsible economic operator in the Union pursuant to Article 4 of Regulation (EU) 2019/1020 and Art.
-16 of Regulation (EU) 2023/XXXX36 the value, the origin, the tariff classification and a description of the goods, the unique reference of the consignment and its location, and the list of relevant other legislation applied by the customs authorities on those goods the required data has been provided or made available to the customs authorities; - (c) any import duty or other charges due, including anti-dumping duties, countervailing duties or safeguard measures, shall be paid or guaranteed, unless the goods are the subject of a drawing request on a tariff quota; - (d) the goods have arrived to the customs territory of the Union place of release for the customs procedure; and - (e) the goods comply with the relevant the other legislation applied by the customs authorities. - 3.
+2019/1020 and Art.
+16 of Regulation (EU) 2023/XXXX the value, the origin, the tariff classification and a description of the goods, the unique reference of the consignment and its location, and the list of relevant other legislation applied by the eustoms authorities on those goods the required data has been provided or made available to the customs authorities;

+- (c) any import duty or other charges due, including anti-dumping duties, countervailing duties or safeguard measures, shall be paid or guaranteed, unless the goods are the subject of a drawing request on a tariff quota; - (d) the goods have arrived to the customs territory of the Union place of release for the customs procedure; and - (e) the goods comply with the relevant the other legislation applied by the customs authorities. - 3.
 Where the goods are at a production stage, which would allow economically the prescribed end-use only, the customs authorities may establish in the authorisation the conditions under which the goods shall be deemed to have been used for the purposes laid down in the Union legislation providing the duty exemption or reduced rate of duty. - 4.
 Where goods are suitable for repeated use and the customs authorities consider it appropriate in order to avoid abuse, customs supervision shall continue for a period not exceeding 2 years after the date of their first use for the purposes laid down in the Union legislation providing the duty exemption or reduced rate of duty. - 5.
-Customs supervision under the end-use procedure shall end in any of the following cases:
+Customs supervision under the end-use procedure shall end in any of the following cases: - (a) where the goods have been used for the purposes laid down in the Union legislation providing the duty exemption or reduced rate of duty; - (b) where the goods have been taken out of the customs territory of the Union, destroyed or abandoned to the State;

-36 [OP: please insert final reference in the text see footnote 19]
+36 [OP : please insert final reference in the text see footnote 19]